OutlierVentures/Ocean-Node/README.md

 ### Server setup automation

-The shell script has been tested in Ubuntu 18.04 (and MacOS 10.14).
+The shell script uses calls APT functions.
+It has been tested in Ubuntu 18.04.

 SSH into the server.
 Updates will be handled by the script, so there's no need to upgrade anything.